 How important is the CV for German universities?

-You might be wondering now how vital this document might be for your German university application, and you are on the right track if you are asking this question!
-In fact, a CV is usually the first thing out of numerous application documents that German universities check.
-Therefore, it is crucial in terms of making the first impression.
+You may be wondering how important this document is for your German university application, and you are on the right track!
+In fact, a CV is usually the first of many application documents that German universities will look at.
+It is therefore crucial in terms of making a first impression.

 Interestingly, unlike the cases of the Grade Point Average or the Letter of Motivation (LOM), German study programs do not assign any specific weight to the CV.
 Instead, a CV serves more like a "pass/fail" test.
 In particular, depending on the quality of your CV, you can either just retain the "status-quo" or make things worse.
 Put differently, with a high-quality CV, you can make a good first impression on the examiners, which will keep you in the competition for a place in the program.
 However, if your CV is of low quality, the admissions officers will have a bad first impression, which might even cause your application to be rejected.
 Hence, although a good CV will not strengthen your application as much as the LOM can, it is still crucial as a CV that meets high German standards will keep your chances for a successful application to a German university alive.